 - 3.1 Resource The Proposal seeks to maximise access to GME whilst still considering and balancing financial implications, particularly with regard to school transport.
-No additional costs are envisaged at present as a result of the proposal. - 3.2 Legal The Proposal will be issued for statutory consultation as required by the Schools (Consultation) (Scotland) Act 2010, It also complies with the provisions for school transport set out within the Education (Scotland) Act 1980; with the provisions relating to Gaelic Medium Education contained within the Education (Scotland) Act 2016; and with statutory guidance on the creation of GM catchment areas, issued by Bòrd na Gàidhlig. - 3.3 Community (Equality, Poverty and Rural) There are no specific impacts on equality, poverty or rural issues, beyond those already considered as part of access to GME. - 3.4 Climate Change/Carbon Clever Since travel to school would be provided by means of existing transport, any additional greenhouse gas emissions would be negligible.
+No addi1onal costs are envisaged at present as a result of the proposal. - 3.2 Legal The Proposal will be issued for statutory consultation as required by the Schools (Consultation) (Scotland) Act 2010, It also complies with the provisions for school transport set out within the Education (Scotland) Act 1980; with the provisions relating to Gaelic Medium Education contained within the Education (Scotland) Act 2016; and with statutory guidance on the creation of GM catchment areas, issued by Bòrd na Gàidhlig. - 3.3 Community (Equality, Poverty and Rural) None.

-- 3.5 Risk There are no identified risks arising specifically from this proposal. - 3.6 Gaelic The Proposal, if implemented, would clarify the transport entitlement for children accessing Gaelic Medium education at Plockton Primary School and Lochcarron Primary School, and would maximise the opportunities for children to access such provision, within reason.
+- 3.4 Climate Change / Carbon Clever- None. - 3.5 Risk Failure to create a GM catchment would mean non-compliance with the Statutory Guidance on Gaelic Education. - 3.6 Gaelic The Proposal, if implemented, would clarify the transport entitlement for children accessing Gaelic Medium education at Plockton Primary School and Lochcarron Primary School.

-4. Background
+4. Overview